 - Mitral regurgitation can be distinguished by the presence of mitral regurgitation jet as assessed by echocardiography.

 - The presence of aortic stenosis at the supra- and sub-valvular level is also a differential diagnosis for aortic sclerosis.

 Risk factor modifications

-Lipid lowering therapies such as HMG coal reductase inhibitors have not shown any marked difference in decreasing the rate of progression of the aortic valve sclerosis.
+Lipid lowering therapies, such as HMG coal reductase inhibitors, have not shown any marked difference in decreasing the rate of progression of the aortic valve sclerosis.

 Complications of Aortic Sclerosis

 One of the important reasons emphasizing the early diagnosis of aortic sclerosis is the risk of progressing to aortic stenosis.
-In addition to this, aortic sclerosis is also risk factor for other cardiovascular diseases.
+In addition to this, aortic sclerosis is also a risk factor for other cardiovascular diseases.

-The damage to the aortic valve also leads to the development of other conditions of aortic dysfunction such as aortic regurgitation and its related complications.
+The damage to the aortic valve also leads to the development of other conditions of aortic dysfunction, such as aortic regurgitation and its related complications.